Islombek17/weather_web_API/README.md

 # Screenshot
-Here we have project screenshot :
+Here is a project screenshot :

 ![screenshot](screenshot.jpg)